meaniebeanie22/meaniebeanie22.github.io/chapters/the-last-of-the-blind-man.md

 The blind man cursed the money.

 [:“Flint’s fist](#fist), I mean,” he cried.
-# :x fist
-Flint's fist is the name of the map

 “We don’t see it here nohow,” returned the man.

 “Here, you below there, is it on Bill?” cried the blind man again.